With Japan`s Abundant Spider-life, Do Not Forget WEB-SEARCH before you near your front door

-The ironic thing is that some Japanese spiders, especially the big, yellow and round-bodied KOGANE-GUMO, in order to protect their creations from being trampled on or walked through by large creatures, weave clearly visible patterns into their webs.
+The ironic thing is that some Japanese spiders, especially the big, yellow and round-bodied KOGANE-GUMO, perhaps in order to protect their creations from being trampled on or walked through by large creatures, actually weave clearly visible patterns into their webs.
 These are called KAKURE-OBI in Japanese, and STABILIMANTIA in English.
 There is an interesting variety of these patterns and it seems that specialists are still at loss as to their exact function.
 I had never seen them before coming to Japan, but have heard that they can also be found in England and Australia.
 Please look for these mysterious designs in any webs you may pass by.

 Another thing you might notice in this season are the tiny, sand colored sacks, suspended in cobwebs.
 These are the spider`s eggs.

 Tsukuba’s spiders are beautiful and abundant.
 They and their webs are fascinating to look at and photograph.
 They certainly make you think.
 They display the most sublime designs found in nature, almost (but not quite) defying the possibility of being the product of random selection- and nature’s most cruel and terrifying face (what can be more horrifying than watching a spider coldly and efficiently dealing with its unfortunate prey?).

 An interesting cultural note is that in Japan there is a story involving a spider’s web which is very similar to the biblical story of the young (future King) David hiding from King Saul ( who in a paranoid rage is out to kill him).
 In that story, Saul decides not to enter and search the cave in which the future king of Israel is hiding because a large spider’s web is covering the entrance.